amazon-archives/sql-cli/README.md

         - Elasticsearch OSS with [Open distro Security Plugin](https://opendistro.github.io/for-elasticsearch-docs/docs/install/plugins/) installed
         - IP-based AWS Elasticsearch domain with [Fine Grained Access Control](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html) enabled

-    - *--aws:* turn on to use AWS sigV4 authentication.
+    - *--aws-auth:* turn on to use AWS sigV4 authentication.
 It can be configured by AWS CLI `aws configure` command.
+ODFE SQL
-ODFE SQL CLI will try to retrieve this config to connect.
+    CLI will try to retrieve this config to connect.

 - Run single query from command line with options